tethysplatform/tethys/docs/installation/linux.rst

 9. Web Admin Setup
 ------------------

 You are now ready to configure your Tethys Platform installation using the web admin interface.
-Follow the :doc:`./web_admin_setup` tutorial to finish setting up your Tethys Platform.
+Follow the :doc:`./web_admin_setup` instructions to finish setting up your Tethys Platform.